JuliaLang/Pkg.jl/docs/src/index.md

 installations, developing packages, working with package registries and more.

 Throughout the manual the REPL interface to Pkg is used in the examples.
-There is also a functional API interface, which is preferred when not working interactively.
+There is also a functional API, which is preferred when not working interactively.
 This API is documented in the [API Reference](@ref) section.

 ## Background and Design